rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 ## rubygems news

-We released [the last few months of changes](https://github.com/rubygems/rubygems/pulls?utf8=%E2%9C%93&q=merged%3A2016-06-22..2016-09-26) as RubyGems 2.6.7.
-This release features bug fixes for `--user-install`, and some initial bundler integration.
+We released RubyGems 2.6.7 which features bug fixes for `--user-install`, and [other miscellaneous fixs](https://github.com/rubygems/rubygems/compare/v2.6.6...v2.6.7).

 We also worked on more [organization and infrastructure](https://github.com/rubygems/rubygems/issues/1681) for the upcoming 3.0 merger, in addition to an array of [small integration changes](https://github.com/bundler/bundler/pulls?utf8=%E2%9C%93&q=merged%3A2016-09-01..2016-09-27%20rubygems%20).